Did you know?

 The expression ‘three dog night’ originated among Australian aboriginal peoples and means ‘a night so cold you need to sleep with three dogs to keep warm’.

 The dog has got more fun out of man than man has got out of the dog, for man is the more laughable of the two animals. – James Thurber

 Originally known as the Rough Coated Terrier, in 1892 his name was officially changed to the Australian Terrier to recognize the country where he was developed.
-The Aussie shares ancestors with the Cairn Terrier, Skye Terrier, and the Dandie Dinmont Terrier; Yorkshire Terriers and Irish Terriers also contributed to the spunky little package we know today.
+The Aussie shares ancestors with rough coated Black and Tan Terrier who evolved into the Manchester Terrier and the Dandie Dinmont Terrier; Yorkshire Terriers, Skye Terriers, and Border Terriers also contributed to the spunky little package we know today.

 As a true terrier, the Australian Terrier is bold, agile, alert, and lively.
 Filled with self-confidence and possessing a ‘big dog personality in the body of a small dog’, he is not the dog to back down, even when faced by other larger breeds.
 This tough little customer has a reputation for friendliness and affectionate devotion for his human companions.
 He known for his loyalty and is an even tempered playmate for children.